AIALRA-0/Seconds-Rule-Tiered-ANN/FINAL_REPORT.md

 ### 3.2 Tiered Memory and Caching Policies

 The basic setting of tiered storage is: DRAM is fast but expensive, SSD is slow but has large capacity and is cheap.
 In vector retrieval scenarios, the index structure and vector data are usually much larger than DRAM capacity, so it is impossible to keep everything resident in memory, and the system must decide which data goes into DRAM and which can only stay on SSD.
-The core view of the Five Minute Rule is: which tier an object should be placed on depends not only on capacity constraints, but also on its access frequency and the unit cost of different media, we cannot assume access is uniform, and we also cannot look only at “how much fits”.
+The core view of the Five Minute Rule is: which tier an object should be placed on depends not only on capacity constraints, but also on its access frequency and the unit cost of different media, we cannot assume access is uniform, and we also cannot look only at “how much fits”.[1]
+[2]

 When designing caching policies in practice, the two most commonly used signals are recency and frequency. recency believes that “data accessed recently is more likely to be accessed again soon”, with a typical policy being LRU (Least Recently Used) .
 LRU always prioritizes keeping the most recently accessed data, and evicts those that have not been accessed for the longest time, its advantage is that it is sensitive to hotspot switches and can quickly follow new hotspots, its disadvantage is that it is easily polluted by one-time scans: a large batch of data accessed only once will be temporarily treated as “hot”, squeezing truly long-term valuable objects out of DRAM.

 frequency believes that “data accessed many times in the past will continue to be accessed in the future”, with a typical policy being LFU (Least Frequently Used) .
 LFU maintains an access counter for each object, and prioritizes keeping objects with high cumulative access counts, it is suitable for scenarios where hotspots are relatively stable and is not easily disturbed by a single scan.
 But the problem of naive LFU is also obvious: the counter accumulates without bound, early hotspots may occupy the cache for a long time, and new hotspots need a long time to “build up” sufficiently high counts, so a window or decay mechanism is needed to gradually forget old history.

 To leverage both recency and frequency, engineering practice often uses window LFU or LFU with decay. window LFU can be understood as “only counting accesses within a recent window”, history outside the window is either discarded directly or given very low weight, thus preventing early hotspots from permanently occupying the cache; compared with naive LFU, it is more sensitive to hotspot changes, but is also less likely than pure LRU to be polluted by one-off traffic.
+[8]

-seconds rule represents another line of thinking, it does not directly look at “most recent access” or “cumulative access count”, but instead focuses on the reuse interval between two accesses to the same object.
-If an object is repeatedly accessed within a very short time, then it is a typical “short-interval reuse” object and is more worth promoting to DRAM; if the interval is long each time, even if the total access count is not low, it may not be worth occupying precious memory for a long time.
-Classic seconds rule sets a threshold to distinguish short-interval reuse from long-interval reuse, and only gives sufficiently high caching priority to the former.
+LRU-K is a representative “reuse-interval / reuse-distance” idea: it prioritizes pages based on the times of their last K references, effectively capturing reuse intervals rather than only recency or only cumulative frequency.[9]
+In this project, our “seconds_rule” policy is a simplified reuse-interval-threshold heuristic built around the same intuition: promote lists that exhibit short-interval reuse, and keep long-interval reuse lists on SSD.

 In this project, the “object” in the above policies is an IVF cluster / list.
 We use LRU、naive LFU、window LFU and seconds rule to decide which lists should reside in DRAM and which should remain on SSD, so that under different access distributions and hotspot change speeds, we can systematically compare the tradeoffs among latency (especially p95) , I/O amplification, and migration overhead for different policies.